RoboStack/ros-noetic/README.md

 [![GitHub closed pull requests](https://img.shields.io/github/issues-pr-closed-raw/robostack/ros-noetic?style=flat-square)](https://github.com/RoboStack/ros-noetic/pulls?q=is%3Apr+is%3Aclosed)

 ## Why ROS and Conda?
 Welcome to RoboStack, which tightly couples ROS with Conda, a cross-platform, language-agnostic package manager.
-We provide ROS binaries for Linux, OSX, Windows and ARM (Linux).
+We provide ROS binaries for Linux, macOS, Windows and ARM (Linux).
 Installing other recent packages via conda-forge side-by-side works easily, e.g. you can install TensorFlow/PyTorch in the same environment as ROS Noetic without any issues.
 As no system libraries are used, you can also easily install ROS Noetic on any recent Linux Distribution - including older versions of Ubuntu.
-As the packages are pre-built, it saves you from compiling from source, which is especially helpful on OSX and Windows.
+As the packages are pre-built, it saves you from compiling from source, which is especially helpful on macOS and Windows.
 No root access is required, all packages live in your home directory.

 ## Installation